PacketLab/packetlab.github.io/docs/tutorials/installation.md

 ```
 unzip pktlab-[VER]_prebuilt.[raw|noraw].[PLATFORM].[ARCH].zip
 ```
 3. Install the required Python modules.
-This can be done by running
+This can be done by running.
+Note that if you installed from source `requirements.txt` may be in `[EXTRACT_DIR_PATH]`
 ```
 pip install -r [EXTRACT_DIR_PATH]/setup_aux/requirements.txt
 ```